jlu5/SupyPlugins/README.md

 ##### PassGen
 - Generates random passwords on the fly!

-##### PkgList
+##### PkgInfo
-- Fetches package information from Debian and Ubuntu's repositories, using the publicly accessible [Madison API](http://qa.debian.org/madison.php).
+- Fetches package information from the websites of Debian, Ubuntu, and Arch Linux's repositories.

 ##### Randomness
 - Random commands for my own personal use; you probably don't want this